PandoraMedia/BottomNavigator/README.md

 ## How to Use it

-BottomNavigator needs an Activity with a BottomNavigationView and a fragment container.
+BottomNavigator needs to be hosted by an Activity or Fragment with a BottomNavigationView and a child fragment container.

 ```xml
 <LinearLayout